Current teaching

 • Part III Modern Bayesian statistical learning: i) Mixture models and the Dirichlet process: handling non-Gaussian models; ii) Regularization: sparsity via shrinkage and variable selection; iii) Large vector-autoregressive and factor models: combining sparsity and parsimony; iv) Classification and support vector machines; v) Regression trees and random forests; and vi) Latent Dirichlet allocation: Text as data, text mining.

-Examples developed in class: To be added
+Examples developed in class

 LECTURE NOTES